-The response to this question should include Food Act authorised officers that are local government employees as well as contractors.
 The response should be on a full-time equivalent basis, which is a calculation of the total time that all Food Act authorised officers in your enforcement agency perform Food Act/food safety activities, where one day per week is 0.2 full-time equivalent.
 The response must be numeric (decimals accepted).